 Another unforgettable vantage point is near Chaffey’s Lock on a former train bridge, which is now a section of the Cataraqui Trail.
 The bridge dates back to the early 1900s and has recently been renovated for use with the trail.
 A short five-minute walk through the woods from the lock awards visitors with an unforgettable view.

 Day hike your way through the region.
-Find more trail adventures here.
+Find more trail adventures here and here.

 Along with the trails mentioned above, the Rideau Canal offers fantastic opportunities for waterfowl viewing in a variety of habitat including winding canal and river intermixed with shallow lakes and marshy shorelines.
 Morning paddlers are often greeted by loons and blue herons as the mist rises off of the lakes and evening paddlers can watch the sun go down over the water in a glorious blaze of colour.
 Particularly enticing spots for birding is a Class 1 Wetland near Smiths Falls Detached lockstation, known as the Swale, as well as the Tay River, the Tay Marsh (Class 1 Wetland) and Upper Beveridges Locks lookout tower.
 A variety of easy access spots are available for paddlers, and there is even a Federal Bird Sanctuary and Class 1 and 2 Wetlands located upstream from Merrickville.
 Guaranteed action from feathered friends!